rubrumharena/myanimesite/README.md

 # 🎬 myanimesite

-myanimesite is a Django-based modular-monolith.
-The web-application makes sence for anime viewers who interested in tools for browsing, organizing, and interacting with titles through advanced filtering and search.
+myanimesite is a Django-based modular-monolith application for browsing, organizing, and interacting with anime content.
 It aggregates content data from external API.

+The system provides advanced filtering, personalized user features, and integrates with external APIs for content aggregation.

 > Note: The project is under active development.

 ## 📦 Tech Stack
-**Server:** Python, Django, PostgeSQL, Redis, Celery
+**Server:** Python, Django, PostgreSQL, Redis, Celery

-**Integrations:** Stripe, Elsticsearch, OAuth2
+**Integrations:** Stripe, Elasticsearch, OAuth2

 **Client:** JavaScript, TailwindCSS, DjangoTemplates

 ## ✨ Features

-- Advanced filtering and sorting of movie content
-- Smart search functionality of titles and users
-- Social authentication
-- Subscription and payment system
+**Core:**
+- Customizable user profiles
-- Private and public user profiles
+- Private and public scope for user profiles
-- Auto updating charts and recommendations of titles
-- Custom admin interface for insertion titles from external API
 - Comments under the titles
 - System of user followings / followers
 - Personal customizable folders for managing titles
 - Watching history for authorized users

-- Customizable user profiles
+**Advanced:**
+- Social authentication
+- External API integration for automated content ingestion
+- Filtering and sorting of movie content
+- Smart search functionality of titles and users
+- Subscription and payment system
+- Auto updating charts and recommendations of titles

+## 🧠 Tech Highlights
+- Designed relational database models for scalable content management
+- Built complex and optimized query chains using Django ORM
+- Implemented caching and performance optimizations for heavy views
+- Integrated Celery and Redis for asynchronous background task processing
+- Developed user activity tracking system (watch history and progress tracking)
+- Built nested comment system with hierarchical structure and interactions
+- Structured backend logic into reusable modules, services, and querysets
+- Built server-side filtering and sorting logic for large datasets
+- Integrated Stripe for subscription-based payments and implemented webhook handling

+## 📚 What I Learned?
+During this project, I've picked up important skills and a better understanding of complex ideas, which improved my logical thinking.

+### 🚀 Solving N+1 Problem:
+Learned how to build complex query chains using Django ORM and how to improve database performance using `select_related()` and `prefetch_related()` to avoid N+1 queries.

+### 🔄 Frontend–Backend Communication
+Found out how to structure communication between frontend and backend using AJAX.

+### ⚙️ Background Tasks and Asynchronous Processing (Celery)
+Learned how to use Celery for background and scheduled tasks to move heavy operations from the main request cycle.

+### 💳 Subscription and Payment Flow
+Learned how subscription-based payments differ from one-time transactions.

+### 🏗 Architecture and Scaling Challenges
+Learned the trade-offs of modular monolith architecture and gained insight into scaling and maintainability challenges in growing applications.

+## 📈 Overall Growth
+Each part of this project helped me understand more about building apps, managing complex information, and implementing high-functionality.
+I looked at this project through the lens of production, working out the little things that users pay attention to.
+It was more than just making a web-site.
+It was about solving problems, learning new things, and improving my skills for future work.

+## 💭 How can it be improved?

+- Add REST API layer (Django REST Framework)
+- Add much flexible Kinopoisk API manipulation
+- Improve admin panel
+- Add censorship validation of comments
+- Extend analytics (user behavior, preferences)